2015 Holly Springs–Ashland tornado: Tate and Marshall Counties

-The tornado began intensifying along Tyro Road south of Chulahoma, destroying a single-wide trailer home at mid-range EF2 intensity.
-Five people in the home were injured and a 12-year-old child was blown away 300 ft.
-Another single-wide manufactured home was obliterated at 127 mph.
-A poorly constructed block home was leveled at low-end EF3 strength, with estimated windspeeds of 145 mph.
-A home nearby experienced losses to their exterior walls.
+The tornado intensified along Tyro Road south of Chulahoma, destroying a single-wide trailer home at mid-range EF2 intensity.
+Five people in the home were injured, including a 12-year-old child who was blown away 300 ft.
+A poorly constructed block home was leveled at low-end EF3 strength, with estimated windspeeds of 145 mph, another single-wide manufactured home was obliterated at 127 mph, and a separate framed home experienced losses to their exterior walls.
 Several homes along Tyro Road were heavily damaged or destroyed.
 The tornado crossed Highway 4 west of Chulahoma, inflicting severe damage to the Mount Gillie Community Church at high-end EF2 strength.
 A home nearby sustained minor damage.
-The tornado continued through the rural parts of Marshall County north of Galena.
-The tornado crossed Yarbrough Chapel Road where it slightly strengthened to high-end EF2 intensity, collapsing an exterior walls of a home at 132 mph.
-The wedge tornado crossed Old Highway 4, rapidly intensifying to high-end EF3 with maximum estimated wind speeds of 160 mph.
-The Beverly Chapel CME Church was obliterated and leveled, and surrounding trees were downed.
-A poorly built home nearby the church sustained major damage, nearly collapsing, leaving a few interior walls standing.
-Around this time, the National Weather Service office in Memphis, Tennessee issued a tornado emergency for Holly Springs and others counties.
+The tornado traversed through rural areas of Marshall County north of Galena.
+The tornado crossed Yarbrough Chapel Road, strengthening to high-end EF2 intensity, collapsing an exterior walls of a home at 132 mph.
+The tornado crossed Old Highway 4, rapidly intensifying to high-end EF3 strength with maximum estimated wind speeds of 160 mph, leveling the Beverly Chapel CME Church, downing surrounding trees, and inflicting major damage to a poorly built home, leaving a few interior walls standing.
+At 4:17 p.m.
+CST, the National Weather Service office in Memphis, Tennessee issued a tornado emergency for Holly Springs and surrounding counties.